oSoWoSo/disroot-howto/pages/10.DisHub/02.Channels/02.Profiles/docs.en.md

 Click on **Default Profile** if you want to customize your profile.
 ![Profile page](en/ProfilePage.png)

 From there you are free to complete information about yourself.
 There are at least two information that are required.
-There are in the **Personnal tab**:
+There are in the **Personal tab**:
 - **Profile name (required)**: it is the name you want to give to the profile.
 It helps when you have multiple profiles.
 For example you could call it "Public Profile", "Family Profile", etc.
 - **Your full name (required)**: it is the name that will be shown to everyone.

 ![Profile edit1](en/EditProfile.png)

 You can change the profile picture (cavatar).
-From the **Profile Tools** dropdown menu, select **Change profile photo**.
+From the **Profile Tools** drop-down menu, select **Change profile photo**.

 ![Profile edit2](en/EditProfile.gif)